markwatkinson/luminous/README.markdown

 Luminous is an accurate and style-able syntax highlighter for PHP which supports a bunch of common languages and output to HTML and LaTeX.

+__Please don't clone the repo unless you have a good reason to.__
+Instead, get a packaged version from the site linked below - this will ensure you don't get masses of testing code and won't risk publicly exposing resource heavy testing scripts and stuff.

 ##Links:

 + [Luminous PHP syntax highlighter official site](http://luminous.asgaard.co.uk/) - news, latest stable versions, etc